preservim/vim-wheel/README.markdown

 ### End of buffer threshold

-_wheel_’s scrolling will cease when cursor nears the start or end of the buffer, regressing to `gj` and `gk`.
+_wheel_’s scrolling will cease when cursor nears the start or end of the buffer, degrading to `gj` and `gk`.
 You can adjust this threshold in your `.vimrc`:

 ```vim